sukritishuk/ML_ZoomCamp_Capstone_Project/README.md

 Name of file used - [Dockerfile](https://github.com/sukritishuk/ML_ZoomCamp_Capstone_Project/blob/main/Dockerfile)

 Docker allows to separate or isolate my project from any system machine and enables running it smoothly on any machine using a container.
 To use Docker after installing Docker Desktop for Windows I had to perform the following steps:-
 * Firstly, I had to build a Docker image.
-I used a Python Docker image from the Docker website[https://hub.docker.com/_/python].
+I used a Python Docker image from the [Docker website](https://hub.docker.com/_/python).

 This Docker image file would have all the dependencies for my project.